LISTEN TO SUMMARY OF CONTENT

 Once a person knows their BAC, it is a matter of dividing it by the rate of metabolizing alcohol (~0.12%/per hour).
 The answer is approximately the length of time it might take to become alcohol-free (0.00 BAC).

-Calculate How Long Does Alcohol Stay In Your System
+Calculate The Time Alcohol Will Remain In Your System

 Ethyl Glucuronide (EtG) is a metabolite the body uses to process alcohol.
 EtG type tests are looking for the presence of this chemical, known as ethyl glucuronide, in the blood or urine.
 It can determine if alcohol has been metabolized within the recent past (3-4 days).
 There is some evidence EtG may not be detectable for 80 hours.